reefland/ansible-k3s-argocd-renovate/docs/argocd-settings.md

 * `ARGOCD_REPO_USERNAME_SECRET` typically is just any non-empty value and is not actually used in authentication.
 * `ARGOCD_REPO_PASSWORD_SECRET` is the value of the Personal Access Token.
 * `ARGOCD_NOTIFICATIONS_SLACK_TOKEN_SECRET` can be used to hold the value of the authentication token used for Slack Notifications.
-  * Feel free to add additionals secrets for connecting to Microsoft Teams, or Gmail, etc. You can name the secrets as you wish.
+  * Feel free to add additional secrets for connecting to Microsoft Teams, or Gmail, etc. You can name the secrets as you wish.

 **Be sure to encrypt all the secrets above when completed:**